coda/packs-sdk/docs/samples/full/hello-world.md

       // The resultType defines what will be returned in your Coda doc.
 Here, we're
       // returning a simple text string.
       resultType: coda.ValueType.String,

       // Everything inside this execute statement will happen anytime your Coda
-      // formumla is called in a doc.
+      // formula is called in a doc.
 An array of all user inputs is always the 1st
       // parameter.
       execute: async function ([name]) {
         return "Hello " + name + "!";